milvus-io/milvus/docs/design_docs/MEP-Template.md

-# MEP(Milvus Enhancement Proposals) Templates
+# Milvus Enhancement Proposal (MEP) Template
-Current state: [One of "Under Discussion", "Accepted", "Rejected"]

-ISSUE: link to the github issue

-PRs: link to the github PRs
+Current state: [Select one: Under Discussion, Accepted, or Rejected]

+Issue: [Include Github issue link(s).]

+Pull request (PR): [Include Github PR link(s).]

-Keywords: list keywords about this mep
+Keywords: [List keywords relevant to this proposal.]

 Released: <Milvus Release Version>

-## Summary(required)

-What are we going to do?

-## Motivation(required)
+## *Summary

-Why are we doing this?
+What does this proposal entail?
+How will it be accomplished?

-## Public Interfaces(optional)
+## *Motivation

-Briefly list any new interfaces that will be introduced as part of this proposal or any existing interfaces that will be removed or changed.
+Why should this proposal be pursued?

-## Design Details(required)
+## *Design Details

-Describe the new thing you want to do in appropriate detail.
-This may be fairly extensive and have large subsections of its own.
-Or it may be a few sentences.
-Use judgement based on the scope of the change.
+Describe the proposal in appropriate detail.
+Depending on the specifics of the proposal, this may be fairly extensive and include large subcomponents.
+Conversely, some proposals may only require a few sentences.
+Use your best judgement based on the particulars of your proposal.

-## Compatibility, Deprecation, and Migration Plan(optional)
+## Compatibility, Deprecation, and Migration Plan
 - What impact (if any) will there be on existing users?
-- If we are changing behavior how will we phase out the older behavior?
+- If this proposal necessitates behavior change, how and when will we phase out existing behavior?
-- If we need special migration tools, describe them here.
+- What special migration tools (if any) are needed?
-- When will we remove the existing behavior?

-## Test Plan(required)
+## *Test Plan

 Describe in few sentences how the MEP will be tested.
 We are mostly interested in system tests (since unit-tests are specific to implementation details).
-How will we know that the implementation works as expected?
-How will we know nothing broke?
+How do we know if the implementation works as expected?
+How do we know nothing else broke?

+## Public Interfaces

+List any new interfaces that will be introduced as part of this proposal, or any existing interfaces that will be removed or changed.

-## Rejected Alternatives(optional)
+## Rejected Alternatives

-If there are alternative ways of accomplishing the same thing, what were they?
-The purpose of this section is to motivate why the design is the way it is and not some other way.
+Do alternative methods for implementing your proposal exist?
+If so, list them here.
+Expand on the thinking behind the design specifics and benefits over other options.

-## References(optional)
+## References

-Briefly list all references
+Briefly list all references used in this proposal.

+*Note: * Indicates mandatory field.
+Template items without asterisks are optional.*